PenaSoftwareCraftsman/tic-tac-toe/NOTES.md

 # Pomodoro 2 🍅 17:15:

 - Testing Player
-    - Should be "O" when the player turn is changed and the player "X" turn pass 🚧
+    - Should be "O" when the player turn is changed and the player "X" turn pass ✅
+    - Should be "X" when the player turn is changed and the player "O" turn pass 🚧